bitnami/charts/bitnami/redis/README.md

 ## Notable changes

+### 10.8.0
+When deployed with sentinel enabled, only a group of nodes is deployed and the master/slave role is handled in the group.
+To avoid breaking the compatibility, the settings for this nodes are given through the `slave.xxxx` parameters in `values.yaml`

 ### 9.0.0
 The metrics exporter has been changed from a separate deployment to a sidecar container, due to the latest changes in the Redis exporter code.
 Check the [official page](https://github.com/oliver006/redis_exporter/) for more information.
 The metrics container image was changed from oliver006/redis_exporter to bitnami/redis-exporter (Bitnami's maintained package of oliver006/redis_exporter).